appsmithorg/appsmith-docs/website/docs/getting-started/setup/upgrade-to-business-edition/kubernetes.md

      tag: "latest"
    ```

-3. Choose, or create a shared file system.
+3. To configure high availability, choose or create a shared file system.
 For more information, see [Create a shared file system.](/getting-started/setup/installation-guides/kubernetes#create-a-shared-file-system)

 4. Add the license key and a few other variables related to keycloak to `applicationConfig` section: